 Founder & Experience Curator

 Experience Curator and D-Composed founder Kori Coleman, is a graduate of Spelman College with a degree in Philosophy, and a background in entertainment & lifestyle television production.
-During her TV career, she developed the luxury lifestyle brand The Chicagolite, which allowed her to gain deep insights of the Chicago event world.
+During her TV career, she developed the luxury lifestyle brand The Chicagolite, which allowed her to gain deep insights in the Chicago event world.

 After attending numerous luxury events across the city, Kori noticed the lack of fine art and luxury experiences catered to the black community.
 With this in mind, she sought out Artistic Director Danielle Taylor to bring a thematic, interactive series to life.